skillrepos/diy-gen-ai/labs.md

 1. In a browser, go to *https://huggingface.co/models*.

-2. Let's search for a simple model to try out.
+2. Let's search for another simple model to try out.
 In the search bar, enter the text *DialoGPT*.
 Look for and select the *microsoft/DialoGPT-medium* model.
   ![model search](./images/dga44.png?raw=true "model search")

 3. Let's see how we can quickly get up and running with this model.
 On the *Model Card* page for the *microsoft/DialoGPT-medium* model, if you scroll down, you'll see a *How to use* section with some code in it.
 Highlight that code and copy it so we can paste it in a file in our workspace.